Provincial projections of greenhouse gas emissions

 In previous years, the projection to 2030 relied on a scenario where all CleanBC Roadmap to 2030 policies and programs were fully implemented.

-This year, the projection relies on scenarios that consider the current policy landscape:
+This year, like in 2024, the projection relies on scenarios that consider the current policy landscape:

 • Defined scenario - adds CleanBC policies and measures that are sufficiently advanced in policy development to be accurately assessed through the modelling exercise